Skip to main content

 Courses in the programme

-"This master’s programme allows me to enhance my scientific career by providing access to a wide range of resources, expertise, and cutting-edge research facilities at KTH, Karolinska Institute and Stockholm University."
+"This master’s programme allows me to enhance my scientific career by providing access to a wide range of resources, expertise, and cutting-edge research facilities at KTH, Karolinska Institutet and Stockholm University."

 Martí from Spain

 The combination of molecular biology, biotechnology, medicine, and data analysis provides an excellent profile for a professional research career in an academic setting or the biotechnological and pharmaceutical industry.
-The life science industries and academic institutions working in these areas are active, and the life science sector is expanding worldwide, which gives students a wide range of possible employments.
+A broad spectrum of life science industries and academic institutions are active in these areas, and the life science sector is expanding worldwide, which gives students a wide range of possible employments.
 There is an active alumni association connecting current students with graduates from the programme.

 Sustainable development